MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-run-details.md

 ## Storage location for queue events

-By default, queue event data is stored for 7 days (10,080 minutes).
-If you want to modify the duration of how long the queue events can be stored, you can update the [**The TTL for new desktop flow queue log records** in the **Organization** table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_DesktopFlowQueueLogsTtlInMinutes) in an environment backed with Dataverse.
+By default, queue event data is stored for seven days (10,080 minutes).
+If you want to modify the duration of how long the queue events can be stored, you can update the [TTL for new desktop flow queue log records in the Organization table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_DesktopFlowQueueLogsTtlInMinutes) value on the Organization table in an environment backed with Dataverse.
 Depending on your environment’s storage capacity, you can adjust the length of storage for these queue event records.

-The [DesktopFlowQueueLogsTtlInMinutes value on the Organization table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_DesktopFlowQueueLogsTtlInMinutes) can be changed in the [PowerApps table browser](/power-apps/maker/data-platform/create-edit-entities-portal?tabs=excel#view-tables) or using the [Dataverse Web API](https://github.com/MicrosoftDocs/power-automate-docs-pr/assets/13593424/25bd0eda-0dde-4378-9793-7090fbca5916).
+The [DesktopFlowQueueLogsTtlInMinutes](/power-apps/developer/data-platform/reference/entities/organization#BKMK_DesktopFlowQueueLogsTtlInMinutes) value on the Organization table can be changed in the [Power Apps table browser](/power-apps/maker/data-platform/create-edit-entities-portal?tabs=excel#view-tables) or using the [Dataverse Web API](https://github.com/MicrosoftDocs/power-automate-docs-pr/assets/13593424/25bd0eda-0dde-4378-9793-7090fbca5916).

 ## Change queue event data retention time frames

-If the [DesktopFlowQueueLogsTtlInMinutes value in the Organization table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_DesktopFlowQueueLogsTtlInMinutes) is changed, then the lifetime of any new **[FlowLog](/power-apps/developer/data-platform/reference/entities/flowlog)** record of type queue event is retained for that length of time.
+If the [DesktopFlowQueueLogsTtlInMinutes](/power-apps/developer/data-platform/reference/entities/organization#BKMK_DesktopFlowQueueLogsTtlInMinutes) value in the Organization table is changed, then the lifetime of any new **[FlowLog](/power-apps/developer/data-platform/reference/entities/flowlog)** record of type queue event is retained for that length of time.
 Lowering the value can reduce the number of [FlowLog](/power-apps/developer/data-platform/reference/entities/flowlog) records, and storage used, over time.

 ## Time To Live (TTL) value calculation examples